 West Tennessee’s legendary whole-hog BBQ tradition is the cornerstone of Martin’s Bar-B-Que Joint.
 The restaurants have been featured on the Food Network, Travel Channel, Cooking Channel, and The Today Show and in publications such as Bon Appetit, Esquire, Conde Nast Traveler, and Men’s Journal.

 Pat Martin learned the art and craft of West Tennessee-style smoke and meat 25 years ago in the tiny town of Henderson, TN before making Nashville his home.
 It became a consuming passion that eventually led to a business when he opened the first Martin's Bar-B-Que Joint in October of 2006 in Nolensville, Tennessee - just south of Nashville.
-Today, there are five locations in the Nashville area, including the newest serving those seeking great BBQ in Spring Hill.
+Today, there are eight Martin’s locations in the Nashville area, Louisville, and Birmingham.

 We come in at 5 am, every day, seven days a week.
 From the sides to the sauces, everything is made from scratch every single day.
 But the bar-b-que actually starts a day ahead, as the process for smoking whole hogs simply can't be rushed.